travigd/documentation/http-api/3.0.0/reading-streams.md

 ### Body

 The body embed parameter will put the JSON/XML body of the events into the feed as well depending on the type of the feed.
-This can be seen in the following http request (note the field “data” that is added).
+This can be seen in the following HTTP request (note the field “data” that is added).

 ```
 ouro@ouroboros:~/src/retrospective/research/stupidmono$ curl -i http://127.0.0.1:2113/streams/aaa?embed=body